310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_2.md

 {% endbubble %}

 {% bubble Shinobu %}
-You see, the Asobi club is currently playing tag within the whole ES building.
+You see, the Asobi Club is currently playing tag within the whole ES building.

 We have only one rule: Play tag in a gentlemanly way, without bothering anyone…☆
 {% endbubble %}